Programie/ChromeScreens/README.md

 ## Installation

-   * Check out this repository on the target system (The system which you want to configure).
+   * Check out this repository on the target system (The system which you want to configure)
    * Execute the configure.sh script
    * Wait while the script configures ChromeScreens
    * Configure the Chrome instances (See bellow)
    * Use it ;-)

+**Important:** Do not remove the checked out directory!
+Files like the LightDM session file refer to that directory.

+## Update

+   * Update the checkout using *git pull*
+   * Execute the configure.sh script again
+   * Restart LightDM (service lightdm restart)

 ## Configure Chrome instances

-Chrome instances are configure in /etc/chrome-instance.conf.
+Chrome instances are configure in the file *conf/chrome-instances.conf*.

-Each non-empty line not starting with a '#' is read by the session script.
+Each non-empty line not starting with a '#' is read by the script.

 A line looks like 'Screen-ID URL'.
 The screen is a numer starting at 0.